don/ITP-DeviceToDatabase/03_RelationalDatabases/sqlite.md

 	DROP TABLE data_temp;
 	VACUUM;

-Next we want to add the person and device tables using the [person_device_schema.sql](person_device_schema.sql) script.
+Next we want to add the person and device tables using the [person_device_sqlite.sql](person_device_sqlite.sql) script.
 You can cut and paste the SQL from the script directly into an interactive sqlite terminal session.
 After creating the tables, you can view the databases schema.

 	.schema